emrahsariboz/Machine-learning-portfolio/README.md

 ### Stochastic Gradient Descent

 It is an optimization technique like Batch Gradient Descent;however, it is more applicable to big dataset.
 Unlike batch gradient descent, it only picks sample from the given set of features where BGD uses whole dataset.

+# Week 6

+This week, we will get back to Linear Regression, especially to the Multivariate Regression where we have more than one feature.

+## Label Encoder
+Unfortunately, not all the features will have a continious values all the time.
+In case of categorical feature, we need to conver this into the numbers to be able to use it in our model.
+Imagine a case where one feature vector contains following countries: 'Turkey' and 'USA'.
+Obviously, you will not able to able to feed this feature to the model.
+Using the label encoder, we will represent these countries as 0 or 1.
+For the sake of example, we can represent Turkey as 0 and USA as 1.

+## One-Hot Encoder

+Giving this 0 and 1 representation can mislead the model.
+It might give the sense of the representation has an some sort of order/strength.
+To prevent from this problem, we use one-hot encoder, which will seperate the Turkey and USA into two columns.
+This is what one-hot encoding is.